Other Starlets, Stars and Movies

 Her movie debut was in the film Brown Emmanuel in 1982.
 A string of bold films followed, all of which were commercial successes, and some of which were critically acclaimed as well.
 In 1984 she was nominated for the Gawad URIAN Best Actress award for her role in Tikoy Aguiluz’s movie, Boatman.

 In the 1990s, Sarsi disappeared from the limelight.
 “I wanted to live a normal life again -that’s why I left showbiz,” Sarsi said in an interview years later.
 “I wanted to be able to do ordinary things again like shopping or riding a jeepney without creating a commotion.”
 She invested her acting money in several business attempts, none of which were successful.
-She was last reported living a simple life as a cashier for a booth in a carnival fairground (perya).
+She took a job as a cashier for a booth in a carnival fairground (perya).

 Pepsi Paloma